ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Send Completion

-The application should be notified whenever a Message or partial Message has been consumed by the Protocol Stack, or has failed to send.
+The application should be notified (using a `Sent`, `Expired` or `SendError` Event) whenever a Message or partial Message has been consumed by the Protocol Stack, or has failed to send.
 The time at which a Message is considered to have been consumed by the Protocol Stack may vary depending on the protocol.
 For example, for a basic datagram protocol like UDP, this may correspond to the time when the packet is sent into the interface driver.
 For a protocol that buffers data in queues, like TCP, this may correspond to when the data has entered the send buffer.
-The time at which a message failed to send is when Transport Services implementation (including the Protocol Stack) has not successfully sent the entire Message content or partial Message content on any open candidate connection; this can depend on protocol-specific timeouts.
+The time at which a message failed to send is when the the Transport Services implementation (including the Protocol Stack) has experienced a failure related to sending; this can depend on protocol-specific timeouts.

 ### Batching Sends